Overdraft Protection

 • You have overdrawn your account repeatedly in the last six months.

-• There is an emergency, such as failure of communications or computer equipment.
+• There is an emergency, such as a failure of communications or computer equipment.

-We will notify you if we delay your ability to withdraw funds for many of these reasons, and we will tell you when the funds will be available.
+We will notify you if we delay your ability to withdraw funds and we will tell you when the funds will be available.
 They will generally be available no later than the 7th business day after the day of your deposit.

 Special Rules For New Accounts

-If you are a new customer, the following special rules will apply during the first 30 days your account is open.
+If you are a new customer, special rules will apply during the first 30 days your account is open.
+These rules are as follows:

 Funds from all other check deposits will be available on the 11th business day after the day of your deposit.